amanda-geib/work-sample/README.md

 # work-sample
-Samples of data engineering and programming work for my work portfolio
+Samples of data engineering and programming work for my portfolio